-Learn To Stand Up for Yourself this New Year 2014 (My Response to an Online Hate Comment Against Me)
+Stand Up for Yourself (My Response to a Hate Comment)

 With online being an anonymous space where you can literally type anything you want without having to account for it, and the internet being an easier forum for interactivity thanks to the evolution of the web in the past two decades, it’s now easier and easier for one to post hate against others and get away with it.

 Check out this comment which I received this morning after I woke up, all ready to write my current book project (this was posted in response to my Celes.TV interview on YouTube, on “How to Score a GPA of 3.98/4.00“):

 My first thought was, What was that all about?!?